One-relator hierarchies: -stable HNN-extensions of one-relator groups

 \begin{remark} For simplicity, we focus only on HNN-extensions.
 However, with minor modifications, most of the results in this section hold for graphs of groups $\{\Gamma, \{G_v\}, \{G_e\}, \{\partial_e^{\pm}\}\}$ satisfying the following: \begin{enumerate} \item $\Gamma$ is a connected graph with $\chi(\Gamma)\geq 0$, \item for each $v\in V(\Gamma)$, $G_v$ has a one-relator presentation so that each adjacent edge group is a strongly inert subgroup of a Magnus subgroup of $G_v$. \end{enumerate} This class of groups includes groups with staggered presentations. \end{remark}

-Let $T$ denote the Bass--Serre tree associated with the splitting $H*_{\psi}$.
+Let $T$ denote the Bass--Serre tree associated with the inertial one-relator extension $H*_{\psi}$.
 See \cite{serre_80} for the relevant notions in Bass--Serre theory.
 We will identify each vertex of $T$ with a left coset of $H$.
 Denote by